Pack your bags — we’re going on an ocean-meets-outback adventure.

 2. Explore Coffin Bay National Park

-Coffin Bay National Park is a coastal playground where you’ll find white sandy bays, crystal clear shallows and wind-whipped dunes enclosed within coastal bush.
-The park is teeming with native wildlife including emus, kangaroos, fur seals and goannas.
-Reconnect with nature by lacing up your hiking boots for the 15-kilometre Oyster Walk, climb up the sand dunes for an incredible sunset or pop on a snorkel to discover the park’s rich marine life.
+Coffin Bay National Park is a coastal playground with crystal clear shallows, wind-whipped dunes and lush bush walks waiting to be explored.
+Lace up your hiking boots for the 15-kilometre Oyster Walk, climb the sand dunes for an incredible sunset or pop on a snorkel to discover the park’s rich marine life.

 3. See Australian sea lions

-It’s not just the views that’ll grab your attention at Point Labatt.
-These headlands are home to the only permanent colony of sea lions on mainland Australia.
-You can watch these inquisitive mammals hanging out and basking in the sun from the viewing platform.
-If you’re here at the right time, you might also see gorgeous seal pups playing or learning how to swim (birthing season alternates between mid-summer and mid-winter every year).
-It’s worth bringing a pair of binoculars if you want to get a closer look.
+Point Labatt is the only permanent colony of Australian sea lions on the mainland.
+Watch these inquisitive mammals basking in the sun from the viewing platform.
+If you visit at the right time of year, you can also see gorgeous pups playing or learning to swim (birthing season alternates between mid-summer and mid-winter every year).

 4. Feast on native foods

-After exploring the unique arid plants and flowers at Arid Lands Botanic Garden, make your way to the café to enjoy a native-inspired lunch.
-Many dishes on the menu are made using herbs and seasonal produce from the gardens.
-For something savoury, tuck into the tasting platter featuring kangaroo mettwurst, quandong chutney, native-flavoured dukka and wattle seed damper.
-If you have a sweet tooth, you might enjoy the lemon myrtle pancakes or homemade scones topped with a generous dollop of quandong jam.
+Enjoy a native-inspired lunch at Arid Lands Botanic Garden.
+Try the tasting platter of kangaroo mettwurst, quandong chutney, native-flavoured dukka and wattle seed damper for something savoury.
+If you have a sweet tooth, you’ll enjoy the lemon myrtle pancakes or homemade scones topped with a generous dollop of quandong jam.
 Yum.